Updated: Mar 14

 Planning a visit to Quebec?
 Discover more at the maple museum.

 Ten maple tree species are native to Canada including sugar, black, silver, bigleaf, red, mountain, stripped, Douglas, vine and Manitoba.
-The sugar maple producing the most prolific sap.
+The sugar maple produces the most prolific sap.

 The sugar maple can be tapped up to, but not more than three times.
 Grown to over 40 years old and at least 10 inches in diameter to be tapped.
 Did you know you can even eat the young maple leaves?
 Some prefer them fried!